 Burn injury cases that arise from fires, chemical spills, and unsafe products almost always result in very complex legal issues.
 There are often disputed assertions over the cause of the incident, who is to blame, the amount of future medical treatment required, and whether the victim contributed to the accident.

-4. Our Kansas City Burn Injury Attorney is here to help.
+Our Kansas City Burn Injury Attorney is Here to Help

-If you or a loved one was injured in a burn accident, please call our office at (816) 203-0143 or fill out the contact form below to schedule a free, no obligation consultation.
+If you or a loved one was injured in a burn accident, call our office today at (816) 203-0143 or fill out the contact form below to schedule a free consultation.
 We would be honored to help.